Heresy: Systems of Control

 If one looks at hunter-gatherer and simple agrarian societies, there isn’t much of a concept of “orthodoxy” and thus none of “heresy”.
 The people may have beliefs, and may be relatively consistent about them, and may take them seriously.
 However, there will be many things on which people will differ, and there will be a rather pragmatic attitude.
 If the medicine man can cure your child, then it doesn’t really matter that much if he actually projected his spirit to the Realm of the Spirits and found the cure from the Elk Spirit.
 If it works, it works, end of story.
 When a society begins to be urbanized, things change, though.

 There is research indicating that the largest number of people with whom one can have relationships–friend, foe, superior, inferior–is about one hundred fifty.
 The exact number is debated, but the point is the same.
-As a society becomes increasingly larger, it goes beyond the biological capacity of the human mind to keep track of all the necessary modes of interaction with others in his society.
+As a society becomes increasingly larger, it goes beyond the biological capacity of the human mind to keep track of all the necessary modes of interaction with others in its society.
 In a small town–or tribe–we say that “everybody knows everybody”.
 Because of this, social controls are informal.
 We all know that Bob Smith has a bad temper, and someone will call him on it if it gets too bad.
 We all go to the Fourth of July picnic.
 We all know what to expect from each other.
 In a large city, though, we know only a small number of people.
 Most are strangers to us and we don’t know how to interact with them.
 Thus, with the increase in the size of the social unit, personal relationships and informality give way to formal institutions and impersonal rules.

-For this to work, there needs to be formal rules that are enforced impartially.
+For this to work, there need to be formal rules that are enforced impartially.
 In a small town, it’s enough that “everyone knows” that you don’t graze your cattle on the village common.
 Anyone who did so would be ostracized, along with his family, and would soon quit the undesirable behavior.
 In a large, formalized society, the man who breaks the rules is fined by the police, or taken to court.
 This is where the concept of “nothing personal” come into existence.
 In John Mellencamp’s song “Rain on the Scarecrow”, there are these lyrics describing a foreclosed farm: “Called my old friend Schepman up to auction off the land/He said John it’s just my job and I hope you understand/Hey calling it your job ol’ hoss sure don’t make it right/But if you want me to I’ll say a prayer for your soul tonight.”
 We all end up in a situation in which we have to do things “because it’s my job” and we “hope you’ll understand”.
 If anyone protests, we point out that if everyone gave breaks because of personal ties, society would break down.
 Unfortunately, this is true.
 This is what’s at the heart of Freud’s Civilization and Its Discontents–the idea that in order to function, civilization forces us to make compromises with what we’d rather do, in terms of our personal preferences and our personal relationships.

 Religion is no different.
 Religion is a strong force in motivating human behavior.
 Thus, it can be a powerful motivator of unity and a strong enforcer of conformity.
 It is no coincidence that as the Stone Age moves into the Bronze Age and large-scale urbanized societies first come into existence that in most such societies the king is seen as a god or the representative of the gods.
 The chief of a small tribe is no different from me–maybe I played with him as a kid.
 If he tells me to do something stupid, I’ll tell him so to his face and go about my business.
 However, if I’m an Egyptian and the Pharaoh is a god, someone I see (if ever) only at a distance on great festivals, surrounded by guards, everything is different.
 I might not like the order to join the corvée to build the latest pyramid or temple; but even if I could get an audience to tell the Pharaoh to his face that it’s a stupid idea, I would obviously be very hesitant to do so.
 You don’t dis a god to his face!